News

 Top 10 Kindergarten Readiness Skills

 Hi5! collaborated with a group of pre-k and kindergarten teachers to develop a list of academic, social, emotional, and physical skills for children entering kindergarten based on the PA Early Learning Standards.
 A list of more than 30 skills was sent to educators in school districts, child care programs, and Head Start programs throughout the region—including Allegheny, Butler, Fayette, Greene, and Westmoreland counties.
-View the checklist (Spanish version PDF).
+View the checklist (PDF).

-About Hi5!
+About the Hi5!
 Partnership

 Hi5!
 Kindergarten transition efforts are led in partnership with the Allegheny Intermediate Unit 3 (AIU3), Trying Together, and United Way of Southwestern Pennsylvania (who generously fund the project).
 We have a leadership team that consists of community and state partners, principals, Head Start administrators, and early learning program directors.
 The Hi5!
 Partnership focuses on engaging all 43 public school districts in Allegheny County and supports each district to: